pupilfirst/wd301-scripts/typescript-fundamentals/type-system/README.md

 console.log(myNumber);
 ```

-> Action: Explain that: In this code snippet, we first declare a variable `myNumber` and initialize it with the number `5`.
+we first declare a variable `myNumber` and initialize it with the number `5`.
 However, we then attempt to assign a string `"Hello, World!"` to `myNumber`.
 This is where TypeScript's type system comes into play.

-> Action: Run the command `tsc index.tsx` in terminal and show the output.

-Now, let's see how this works in practice.
 When you try to run this code, TypeScript will give you an error message indicating that you are trying to assign a value of the wrong type to `myNumber`.
 Here's the error message and output:

+> Action: Run the command `tsc index.tsx` in terminal and show the output.

 ```typescript
 index.tsx:6:1 - error TS2322: Type 'string' is not assignable to type 'number'.